 — Warren Buffett

-Certainly, offers of work are good problems to have.
-A lot of people struggle to find work, and here I was, a few weeks out of university, saying no to my boss.
-But saying yes to everything is a quick road to mediocrity.
-I took a two-thirds pay cut to work for the government so I could work with incredibly smart people on a very narrow skill (think cyber).
+I took a two-thirds pay cut to work for an intelligence agency so I could work with incredibly smart people on a very narrow skill ( cyber security).
 I was willing to go all in.
 So no, I wasn’t going say yes to things that didn’t help me hone the craft I’d given up so much to work on.

 “Instead of asking how many tasks you can tackle given your working hours,” writes Morten Hansen in Great at Work, “ask how many you can ditch given what you must do to excel.”
 I did what I needed to do to keep my job.
 As John Stuart Mill said, “as few as you can, as many as you must.”